Intellectual Property (Policy 1090)

 c.
 Boise State may, subject to state laws and to SBOE policies and in accordance with the Idaho State Board of Education Institution Technology Licensing Guidelines, negotiate terms and enter into contracts and licenses, including assignments, concerning the licensing, commercialization, or further development of Intellectual Property.
 This may include a grant of any or all Intellectual Property or license contract consideration to an affiliated research foundation.

 a.
 Allegations of unauthorized use or infringement of University owned Intellectual Property should be made to the Intellectual Property Dispute Committee for investigation.
-The committee will recommend appropriate action to the VP for Research.
+The committee will recommend appropriate action to the Vice President for Research and Economic Development.

 b.
 If an infringement action is initiated by the University, the costs shall be borne by the University and are considered a reasonable expense of protecting the discovery.
 Proceeds from the action in excess of costs and other expenditures are shared as provided above.